View the current School of Accelerated Degree Programs Catalog for more information about our undergraduate and graduate degree program offerings.

 Special topics courses/numbers, listed in the catalog, are designated for use as substitute classes for those who have taken, through transfer credit, one part of a nine-hour cluster.
 A special topics course may be taken only in conjunction with a cluster and is not used as a separate course or tutorial.
 Special topics numbered courses may not be used to extend the cluster for three extra hours beyond the nine-hour cluster; the student may not take a 12-hour cluster.
 In cases in which the student needs one more hour to graduate, the academic advisor may approve a student to enroll in a one credit hour special topics independent study along with a cluster.
 A special topics syllabus will outline the course requirements that will include advanced advanced level coursework.

-In addition to completing the work necessary to qualify for a baccalaureate degree, the student must meet the School of Accelerated Degree Programs, graduation requirements within the scope of the specific degree program designed with the help of the faculty advisor.
-The following are the overall requirements for graduation with a baccalaureate degree:
+In addition to completing the work necessary to qualify for a bachelor's degree, the student must meet the School of Accelerated Degree Programs, graduation requirements within the scope of the specific degree program designed with the help of the faculty advisor.
+The following are the overall requirements for graduation with a bachelor's degree:

 - Successful completion of at least 120 semester hours.